fieldtrip/website/workshop/natmeg2014/preprocessing.md

     load data_EEG
     load data_MEG

-Now we will combine both subsets into one datase
+Now we will combine both subsets into a single dataset

     cfg      = [];
     data_all = ft_appenddata(cfg, data_MEG, data_EEG);

-As we can see, the new dataset contains all 434 channels (128 EEG + 306 MEG) agai
+As we can see, the new dataset contains all 434 channels (128 EEG + 306 MEG) again

     data_all =